-Having to learn steering, balancing, and pedalling all at once is a daunting task for kids.
+Having to learn steering, balancing, and pedaling all at once is a daunting task for kids.
 That “walking and chewing gum at the same time” thing can overwhelm kids.
 It can also instill enough fear that they’ll simply refuse to climb on.

-Training wheels give kids the free pass not to learn balance, steering and pedalling, and they get accustomed to riding a bike on a tilt.
+Training wheels give kids the free pass not to learn balance, steering and pedaling, and they get accustomed to riding a bike on a tilt.
 When an activity that could lead to a scrape or cut, kids will look to avoid the pain and stay with the training wheels.
 They are “trained” to rely upon something else for their safety, instead of learning the skill themselves.

 This is where balance bikes come in.
 Low to the ground, light enough for kids to control, and needing only foot-on-the-ground power to propel themselves, balance bikes make the learning easier.